 When you press that button, the system is returned to its initial state; handy for public systems but also for users who encounter errors and problems that they cannot seem to fix.

 You had to re-install the operating system from scratch previously if you ran into errors that you could not fix on the live system, or restore backups.

 Refresh PC is a free program for Windows that adds a similar restoration option to current Microsoft operating systems.
-The freeware is not restoring the whole system like Windows 8's feature, but only select parts of it.
+The freeware does not restoring the whole system like Windows 8's feature but only select parts of it.